 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, or the SEC, utilizing a "shelf" registration process.
-Under this shelf process, we may sell any combination of the securities described in this prospectus in one or more offerings.
+Under this shelf process, we may sell any combination of the securities described in this prospectus in one or more offerings and the selling shareholder may sell up to 241,117 common shares in one or more offerings.
 This prospectus provides you with a general description of the securities we may offer.
 Each time we sell securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
 You should read both this prospectus and any prospectus supplement together with additional information described under the headings "Where You Can Find More Information" and "Incorporation of Certain Information by Reference."